 Here are some of the things that are special about Sawan Stone:

 - The water is said to have healing properties.
 The Batak people believe that the water from Sawan Stone can cure a variety of diseases, including skin diseases, digestive problems, and respiratory problems.

 - It is a sacred site for the Batak people.
 The Batak people believe that Sawan Stone is the home of spirits.
 The site is used for religious ceremonies and rituals.

 What to Enjoy

-There is a small waterfall that flows from the top, past the rock cliffs and then accommodated in a large rock in the shape of a saucer before flowing back to the lower plains (that’s why it is called Batu Sawan or Batu Grail).
+There is a small waterfall that flows from the top, past the rock cliffs, and then accommodated in a large rock in the shape of a saucer before flowing back to the lower plains (that’s why it is called Sawan Stone or Grail Stone).
 The diameter of the stone cup is about 3 meters and is approximately 2 meters deep at the deepest bottom.
 The water is very clear and the volume varies with the seasons.
 The water taste is not fresh like ordinary, but rather like water that is squeezed with grapefruit or kaffir lime.

-In addition to carrying out the ritual, many visitors come to Batu Sawan specifically to take the water to drink and bathe because it is believed to be able to cure various diseases.
-Water for drinking is taken directly from Batu Sawan while for bathing is only allowed in a special bath built under Batu Sawan.
+In addition to carrying out the ritual, many visitors come to Sawan Stone specifically to take the water to drink and bathe because it is believed to be able to cure various diseases.
+Water for drinking is taken directly from Sawan Stone while bathing is only allowed in a special bath built under Sawan Stone.

 What to Expect

-Batu Sawan can only be reached on foot via a 700-meter-long footpath from Huta Parik Karetan.
+Sawan Stone can only be reached on foot via a 700-meter-long (2.296 ft) footpath from Huta Parik Karetan.
 Some of the roads are already paved with concrete.
 The road, which is only one meter wide, is steep and winding, some of which have extreme slopes.
 Weeds and greenish-yellow thickets stretched as far as the eye could see.
 The pine tree grows randomly with a slender trunk.